umn-microsoft-automation/UMN-VMWareRA/README.md

 New-VMWareRAVM
 diskSizeGB will take an array of Integers to build multiple disks.
 You can still use secondDiskSizeGB and it will work as expected

+# Releases
+## 1.2.1 -- 2/15/18
+Add docs and code signing.

+## Prior to 1.2.1
+Send array of integers to disksizeGB in newVM function  .Fix get-vmwareravm function to return ID.
+Return null if Get-VMWareRAVMID cant find ID.
+Fix recursion issue.
+Update Get-VMWareRAVMID so ignore case sensativity.
+Fix Get-VMWareRAVTag, Addfuctions to get host and cluster, expand get vm to do a better search, Add function Get-VMWareRAVMMac, Add -UseBasicParsing switch to invoke-webrequest to run on server-core